-In Broadway Boogie Woogie the absolute becomes relative; the objective becomes subjective; the eternal becomes everyday, the external becomes internal and then all of this returns to the eternal, the objective, the external and the absolute.
-What Mondrian calls "true reality" (absolute, objective, eternal, invisible) becomes "our reality" (relative, subjective, everyday, visible) without ever detaching from "true reality".
+In Broadway Boogie Woogie the absolute becomes relative; the objective becomes subjective; the eternal becomes everyday, the external becomes internal and then all of this returns to the eternal, the objective, the absolute.

+What Mondrian calls "true reality"

+(absolute, objective, eternal, invisible) becomes our reality (relative, subjective, everyday, visible) without ever detaching from true reality.